EverythingMe/jitter/README.md

 # Jitter - JITT command line interface

 JITT is a crowd-sourcing localization service.
-It holds all your resources along with their translations, and allows your users to suggest better translations or vote on current translations.
+It holds all your resources along with their translations, and allows your users to suggest better translations or vote on current ones.

 JITT will automatically evaluate each user's translation credibility and give each suggested localization a quality score.